Soledad Loaeza

-Dr. María Soledad Loaeza Tovar (born April 29, 1950) is a Mexican academic who specializes in the process of democratization and the transformations of society in Mexico.
+María de la Soledad Loaeza Tovar (born April 29, 1950) is a Mexican academic who specializes in the process of democratization and the transformations of society in Mexico.

 Biography

-Soledad Loaeza completed her high school studies at UNAM's Vidal Castañeda y Najera National "Plantel 4" high school.
-She received a degree in international relations from the College of Mexico (Colmex), obtaining the title in 1972 with the thesis La política exterior del general Charles de Gaulle, 1962-1970 (which translates to English as "The external politics of General Charles de Gaulle, 1962-1970").
+Soledad Loaeza completed her high school studies at UNAM's Vidal Castañeda y Najera National high school ((Plantel 4).
+She received a degree in international relations from El Colegio de México (Colmex), obtaining the title in 1972 with the thesis La política exterior del general Charles de Gaulle, 1962–1970 ("The foreign policy of General Charles de Gaulle, 1962–1970").
 She traveled to Europe to study for an international relations specialization at the Geschwister-Scholl-Institut in Munich and a doctorate summa cum laude in political science at the Institute of Political Studies in Paris with the thesis Classes moyennes, démocratie et nationalisme au Mexique.
-L'éducation à la recherche du consensus.
+L'éducation à la recherche du consensus ("Middle classes, democracy and nationalism in Mexico.
+Education in the search for consensus").

-Loaeza has taught at the College of Mexico, the Ibero-American University (UIA), the Autonomous Technological Institute of Mexico (ITAM), the Autonomous Metropolitan University Iztapalapa (UAM-I) and at the UNAM School of Political and Social Sciences.
+Loaeza has taught at the Colegio de México, the Ibero-American University (UIA), the Autonomous Technological Institute of Mexico (ITAM), the Autonomous Metropolitan University Iztapalapa (UAM-I) and at the UNAM School of Political and Social Sciences.
 She has also taught courses at institutes and universities in the United Kingdom, Spain, the United States, and France.
 She speaks five languages – Spanish, French, English, German, and Italian.

 Since 1987, Loaeza has been a member of the Mexican Academy of Sciences.
 Since 1990, she has been a member of the International Political Science Association, becoming a member of the Executive Committee from 1991 to 1997.
 Since 2005, she has been a member of the American Political Science Association.
 From 2000 to 2006, she was a member of the Political Studies Association.
 Since 1988, she has been a member of the Latin American Studies Association.
 From 1997 to 1993, she was a member of the Association française de science politique.

 Loaeza is a researcher and professor at the Colmex Center for International Studies.
 She has been a visiting researcher at the Institute for Political Studies in Paris, the University of Oxford, the Radcliffe Institute for Advanced Study at Harvard University, and the Kellogg Institute at the University of Notre Dame.
-She is a level III researcher for Mexico's National System of Investigators (Sistema Nacional de Investigadores.)
+She is a level III researcher for Mexico's National System of Investigators (Sistema Nacional de Investigadores).